 So, the instructions for this week are as follows:

 Step 1.
-Please select part of the designated MP3 of J.S.
+Please select part of this MP3 of J.S.
 Bach's Brandenburg Concerto No. 2, II.
-Andante.
+Andante:

 Step 2.
 Then transform that sample, through any methods you desire, into something that you feel meets the definition of "abstract expressionism" provided by the Clyfford Still Museum: "marked by abstract forms, expressive brushwork, and monumental scale."